 Are you interested in learning how to sing?
 Taking voice lessons can be a fun way to relax and unwind after a long day of work or school.
-Living in the city of Chicago you are also surrounded by other music lovers and professional voice performers who may have inspired you to look into taking a private lesson or two.
+Living in major cities such as Boston, New York City, Los Angeles, and Chicago you are also surrounded by other music lovers and professional voice performers who may have inspired you to look into taking a private lesson or two.

 There are many types of music schools to choose from - ranging from private ones that cost a fortune, to government subsidized programs as well as online lessons.
 Additionally, you can also choose from group lessons and one-on-one lessons, the possibilities are endless.
-In this article, we provide helpful tips for the aspiring singing student as well as where you can find local singing studios in Chicago.
+In this article, we provide helpful tips for the aspiring singing student as well as where you can find local singing studios in the United States for the city of Chicago.

 Tips for Improving Your Vocals